Xeroxxx/libdrng-1.0/README.md

 DRNG Library for ServUO
 ========================================================================

-Version to run with ServUO on Windows
+Library to run with ServUO or RunUO on Windows

 ========================================================================
 DRNG Library